The power factor of a circuit can be found from the wattmeter reading and voltmeter and ammeter readings suitably connected in the circuit.

-Since no controlling torque is provided in this instrument, therefore, when it is not connected in the circuit, the moving coils will remain in the position in which these are turned.
+Since no controlling torque is provided in this instrument, therefore, when it is not connected to the circuit, the moving coils will remain in the position in which these are turned.
 This will only happen when the moving system is perfectly balanced.

-When the instrument is connected to the load circuit, current flows through the fixed coils FF and Moving coils A and B, flux is set by the fixed coils and moving coils.
+When the instrument is connected to the load circuit, current flows through the fixed coils FF and moving coils A and B, flux is set by the fixed coils and moving coils.

 By the alignment of two fields, torque develops i.e. the resultant field produced by the moving coils tries to come in line with the field produced by the fixed coils and torque develops till both of them come in line with each other.
-There are three extreme conditions in which this instrument is connected in the circuit.
+There are three extreme conditions in which this instrument is connected to the circuit.

 At the same time, the current flowing through potential coil B lags behind voltage as well as the current flowing through current coil FF by 90o.
-Thus pressure coil A will experience a turning moment so its plane will come in position a parallel to the plane of the current coil FF.
-The torque acting on the pressure coil B is zero.
-Thus, the pointer indicates unity power factor on the scale.
+Thus pressure coil A will experience a turning moment so its plane will come in a position parallel to the plane of the current coil FF.
+The torque acting on pressure coil B is zero.
+Thus, the pointer indicates the unity power factor on the scale.

 The current flowing through pressure coil A will lead the current in current coil FF by 90°.
-Thus a turning moment acts on the pressure coil B and brings its plane parallel to the plane of current coil FF and pointer indicates zero power factor lagging.
+Thus a turning moment acts on the pressure coil B and brings its plane parallel to the plane of current coil FF and the pointer indicates zero power factor lagging.

-- When power factor of the circuit is zero leading: In this case current leads the circuit voltage by 90o.
+3. When the power factor of the circuit is zero leading: In this case current leads the circuit voltage by 90o.
 Therefore, the current flowing through pressure coil A lags the current in current coil FF by 90° and the current flowing through pressure coil B lags the current in current coil FF by 180°.

-Thus field produced by the moving system is just reversed to that in the case (2).
-Thus an opposite turning moment acts on the pressure coil B and brings its plane parallel to the plane of current coil FF and pointer indicates zero power factor leading.
+Thus field produced by the moving system is just reversed to that in case (2).
+Thus an opposite turning moment acts on the pressure coil B and brings its plane parallel to the plane of current coil FF and the pointer indicates zero power factor leading.

 3 Phase Power Factor Meter